311-code/Magic-Prompt-Injection/README.md

 This project integrates advanced prompt injection techniques with the ComfyUI framework to enhance your SDXL and SD 1.5 based AI image generation capabilities.

-The image above has a blurry background because layer that has background was disabled and not prompted!
+The image above has a blurry background because the layers that affect it were disabled!
 Another example coming soon with a more detailed prompt.

 ## 🔮 Features